-Endeavoring to further define our Constitution’s limits on government to encroach upon the innate rights of the People, James Madison, its primary architect, introduced to the First Congress in 1789 a Bill of Rights – the first ten Amendments to our Constitution – which was then ratified on December 15th, 1791.
+Endeavoring to further define our Constitution’s limits on government to encroach upon the innate rights of the people, James Madison, its primary architect, introduced to the First Congress in 1789 a Bill of Rights – which was ratified on December 15th, 1791.

 On the other hand, George Mason was among 16 of the 55 Constitutional Convention delegates who refused to sign because the document did not adequately address limitations on what the central government had “no power to do.”
 Indeed, he worked with Patrick Henry and Samuel Adams against its ratification for that reason.

 As a result of Mason’s insistence, the first session of Congress placed these 10 additional limitations upon the federal government for the reasons outlined by the Preamble to the Bill of Rights: “The Conventions of a number of the States having at the time of their adopting the Constitution, expressed a desire, in order to prevent misconstruction or abuse of its powers, that further declaratory and restrictive clauses should be added: And as extending the ground of public confidence in the Government, will best insure the beneficent ends of its institution.”

 Read in context, the Bill of Rights is both an affirmation of the “unalienable rights” of man as “endowed by their Creator,” and a clear proscription upon any central government infringement of those rights.
 The purpose of its inclusion was to further secure these rights.

 An Evil of Colossal Magnitude